OfficeDev/Project-CSOM-Read-Local-CustomFields/README.md

 ### Using App

 1. Choose the PWA site you want to connect to and click connect.
+2. Update the login/password to your PWA site.
-2. Upload the sample Project mpp file to PWA and publish
+3. Upload the sample Project mpp file to PWA and publish
-3. Run the app (update project name if you are using a different project)
+4. Run the app (update project name if you are using a different project)

 ### Prerequisites
 To use this code sample, you need the following: